Hongqi LS7: Overview

 The Hongqi LS7 was officially revealed online on 25 October 2021, as the largest SUV by a Chinese manufacturer and a direct competitor to domestic full-size SUVs such as the BAIC BJ90 and foreign import models including the Cadillac Escalade, Lincoln Navigator, and Mercedes-Benz GLS.

-In 2024, the Chinese name of Hongqi LS7 was renamed as Hongqi Guoyao (红旗国耀).
+In 2024, the Hongqi LS7 was renamed as Hongqi Guoyao (红旗国耀) in Chinese market.

 Specifications

 The Hongqi LS7 uses a 4.0 L turbocharged V8 engine that outputs 265 kW and 500 Nm of torque.
 Matched with an 8-speed automatic transmission and a four-wheel drive system, the official 0-100km/h acceleration time is 9.1 seconds, and the top speed is 200km/h.

+The 2026 model year received an all new 4.0 L twin-turbo V8 engine, with outputs increased to 400 kW and 725 Nm of torque.
+The 0-100km/h acceleration time has improved to 6.1 seconds.